-The Department of the Environment and Energy in Australia is seeking feedback on a draft Determination for three phase cage induction motors.
+The Department of the Environment and Energy in Australia has received feedback on a draft Determination for three phase cage induction motors.

 Measures under consideration